-- Spend more time in the hospital or doctor's office. - Be asked sensitive or private questions about things you normally do not discuss. - May not be able to take part in future studies.

-The sunitinib malate (SU011248 L-malate) used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
-The study doctor will test your blood and will let you know if changes occur that may affect your health.
+- You may lose time at work or home and spend more time in the hospital or doctor's office than usual - You may be asked sensitive or private questions which you normally do not discuss The sunitinib malate used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
+The study doctor will be testing your blood and will let you know if changes occur that may affect your health.